jussi-kalliokoski/kakku/README.md

 ###### Options

 * `name` The name of the cache.
+* `store` Allows overwriting the default store of the Kakku instance on a per-cache basis.
+* `collapseGets` Allows overwriting the default get mode of the Kakku instance on a per-cache basis.
+* `collapseFetches` Allows overwriting the default fetch mode of the Kakku instance on a per-cache basis.
+* `useAfterStale` Allows overwriting the default stale cache behavior of the Kakku instance on a per-cache basis.
 * `implementation` The method to call to calculate the value of the cache.
 Is given the cache parameters and should return a promise of an object with the following keys:
   - `data` The result of the calculation.
   - `ttl` The [TTL](http://en.wikipedia.org/wiki/Time_to_live) of the result, in milliseconds.